 You love good bread, and who doesn’t?
 Adopting a gluten-free and lectin-light diet doesn’t mean you will never have bread again.
-There are many healthy and delicious ways to make bread and I’m sharing with you my favorite gluten-free, lectin-free bread recipes I’ve created in the past four years.
+There are many healthy and delicious ways to make bread, and I’m sharing my favorite gluten-free, lectin-free bread recipes I’ve created in the past five years.

-Morning bread rolls, flatbread, hamburger buns, tortillas, are all part of my diet and they are enjoyed equally by myself and by members of my family who don’t even follow a specific diet.
-They just love them and sometimes prefer them to the normal bread.
+Morning bread rolls, flatbread, hamburger buns, and tortillas are all part of my diet, and they are enjoyed equally by myself and by members of my family who don’t even follow a specific diet.
+They love them and sometimes prefer them to the usual bread.

 Lectins vs. Gluten

-Lectins are sugar-binding proteins that can be found in many staple foods like grains, beans and nightshades.
-They are part of a plant’s natural defense system against microorganisms, insects, and predators like humans.
+Lectins are sugar-binding proteins in many staple foods like grains, beans, and nightshades.
+They are part of a plant’s natural defense against microorganisms, insects, and predators like humans.
 According to Dr. Steven Gundry, when lectins stick together, they can become quite problematic for human health.

-Gluten is one type of lectin that gets more buzz than any other lectins, mainly because they have been studied more and their effect on our health is better understood.
-Because gluten is so much better understood, many people have adopted gluten-free lifestyles.
-However, gluten-free products are often very heavy in other lectins, even more problematic.
+Gluten is one type of lectin that gets more buzz than any other lectins, mainly because they have been studied more, and their effect on our health is better understood.

-So, everything that is lectin-free is also gluten-free, but everything that is gluten-free is not necessarily lectin-free, on the contrary.
+So, everything that is lectin-free is also gluten-free, but everything gluten-free is not necessarily lectin-free; on the contrary.

 For more details on what gluten-free flour is also lectin-free, check my Quick Guide to Lectin-Free, Gluten-Free Flours.